ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4-draft/index.md

 - 5% final code and README – we will just check that you did _something_ resonable here, to help show where the data for the matching came from
 - 40% matching activity
-  - 24% big-O descriptions of f1-6
+  - 18% big-O descriptions of f1-6
-  - 6% correct matching
+  - 7% correct matching
-  - 10% three relevant graphs
+  - 15% three relevant graphs with descriptions